 For the “solo” bit I’m using my Voodoo Lab tremolo pedal, which seems to get quite close to the sound on the recording.
 Everything’s set on full for a nice, extreme effect.

 Just listening to the solo again, I think the Bb note in the last 2 bars is played an octave lower on the 15th fret of the 3rd string instead of the 18th fret on the 1st string as I play it in the video.
-So there we are.
-I like to get these things right.
+So there we are: I like to get these things right!
 Below is my transcription of the piece.
 If you’d like a PDF version, grab it here.